Rider Essentials & Rest Stops

 First Aid Stations provide free basic medical supplies for registered riders but these are not staffed with skilled medical personnel.
 Basic supplies included here are bandages, gauze adhesive tape, antiseptic, cold packs, gloves, sting and bite treatments, Tylenol and Advil, scissors and tweezers.
 Medical Aid stations are found at each of the rest stops.
 Skilled medical personnel, provided by Mercy, will be on hand to assist registered riders with basic first aid, massage and cramped muscles.
-Non-emergency transportation will be available at aid stations for riders who need to return to Bass Pro Shops Base Camp as necessary.
+Non-emergency transportation will be available at aid stations for riders who need to return to Bass Pro Shops Tour de Bass Base Camp as necessary.

 Riders are encouraged to carry medical cards/health insurance information with them at all times in case of emergency.
-If a rider requires transportation to a local hospital, payment for such transportation and sugsequent care is their financial responsibility.
+If a rider requires transportation to a local hospital, payment for such transportation and subsequent care is their financial responsibility.

 Rest Stop 2- Nixa, Mile 25, Medical Aid Station

 Rest Stop 3- Mercy Clinic, Nixa, Mile 33.5, Medical Aid Station

 Rest Stop 4- Mercy Clinic, Republic, Mile 49.6, Medical Aid Station

 Rest Stop 6- Strafford, Mile 85, Medical Aid Station

 Helmets must be worn by all riders, at all times.

 Alcohol will not be allowed on the course.
 There will be beer at the finish line for all those who are 21 years of age.